survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 It is good to note that Font Awesome included a lot of fonts you might not end up using.
 This is why [font-awesome-loader](https://www.npmjs.com/package/font-awesome-loader) exists.
 It encapsulates the same ideas and allows customization of Font Awesome.
 The approach above is more generic and can be used with other libraries as well.

 W> You might notice that the Font Awesome related output is big for a single icon.
 This is because all icons of it get loaded by default.
-[Font Awesome wiki](https://github.com/FortAwesome/Font-Awesome/wiki/Customize-Font-Awesome) points to a few services that can be used to customize the selection.
+[Font Awesome wiki](https://github.com/FortAwesome/Font-Awesome/wiki/Customize-Font-Awesome) points to services that can be used to customize the selection.
 Font Awesome 5 will contain a better solution and allow you to achieve the same without an external service.

 ## Conclusion